ese3500/final-project-micro-music/README.md

 What do you expect to accomplish by the first milestone?

 By the first milestone, we expect to have all necessary components ordered.
 This includes the microphone, speaker, LED strips, and other components like knobs and buttons for volume control.
 We expect to implement real-time audio visualization and amplification by the first milestone.
 When music is played into the device's microphone, it should be able to output the audio signals through the LED strips and the speaker.
 We also hope to have implemented adjustable volume control and some visualization options (colors, patterns, etc.).
 Also, we expect to have obtained and properly modified a container so it can house all the circuitry and sensors as well as the knobs and buttons for volume control, recording music, selecting music files, etc..

 ### 7. Final Demo

 What do you expect to achieve by the final demonstration or after milestone 1?

+By the final demonstration, we expect have implemented the audio recording and file storage features.
+This should allow the user to press a button to start recording, play audio into the microphone of the device, and then stop recording and save the file.
+Then, through an LCD screen, the user should be able to select and play their desired music files through the speaker and LED light strips.
+Because the memory space on the AtMega328PB is limited, we will use some external memory storage that the AtMega328PB can send audio data to and read audio data from.

 ### 8. Methodology